 The patent positions of pharmaceutical and biotechnology companies, such as ours, are uncertain and involve complex legal and factual issues.
 There can be no assurance that patents that have been issued will be held valid and enforceable in a court of law.
 Even for patents that are held valid and enforceable, the legal process associated with obtaining such a judgment is time consuming and costly.
 Additionally, issued patents can be subject to opposition or other proceedings that can result in the revocation of the patent or maintenance of the patent in amended form (and potentially in a form that renders the patent without commercially relevant and/or broad coverage).
 Further, our competitors may be able to circumvent and otherwise design around our patents.
-Even if a patent is issued and enforceable, because development and commercialization of pharmaceutical products can be subject to substantial delays, patents may expire early and provide only a short period of protection, if any, following the commercialization of products encompassed by our patent(s).
-We may have to participate in interference proceedings declared by the USPTO, which could result in a loss of the patent and/or substantial cost to us.
+Even if a patent is issued and enforceable, because development and commercialization of pharmaceutical products can be subject to substantial delays, patents may expire early and provide only a short period of protection, if any, following the commercialization of products in a loss of the patent and/or substantial cost to us.
 Further, we understand that if any of our pending patent applications do not issue, or are deemed invalid following issuance, we may lose valuable IP protection.